gschmutz/kafka-workshop/04b-working-with-protobuf-and-java/README.md

 kafka-topics --create \
 --replication-factor 3 \
 --partitions 8 \
---topic test-java-avro-topic \
+--topic test-java-protobuf-topic \
 --bootstrap-server kafka-1:19092,kafka-2:19093
 ```

 This finishes the setup steps and our new project is ready to be used.
 Next we will start implementing the **Kafka Producer** which uses Protocol Buffers for the serialisation.

-## Create an Avro Schema representing the Notification Message
+## Create an Protocol Buffer Schema representing the Notification Message

 First create a new Folder `protobuf` under the existing folder **src/main/**.

 Create a new File `Notification-v1.proto` in the folder  **src/main/protobuf** just created above.

-Add the following Avro schema to the empty file.
+Add the following Protocol Buffer schema to the empty file.

 ```
 syntax = "proto3";